paolorotolo/android-studio/README.md

 ##### Unable to start
 **Q:** *When I click on the icon, Android Studio just doesn't start.*
-**A:** Did you installed Java?
+**A:** Did you install Java?
 Try to install Java 8 from [this PPA](http://www.webupd8.org/2012/09/install-oracle-java-8-in-ubuntu-via-ppa.html).

 Also, try:

 ``` /opt/android-studio/bin/studio.sh ```

-If you have this error, you probably have to install **jdk**:
+If you have this error, you probably have to install the **jdk**:

 ```
 Start Failed: Internal error.
 Please report to https://code.google.com/p/android/issues